Meet the Team

 Director

-Jocelyn Brickman, B.S.
+Jocelyn Brickman, M.A.

-Jocelyn is a second-year doctoral student in clinical psychology at Xavier University.
+Jocelyn is a third-year doctoral student in clinical psychology at Xavier University.
 Jocelyn received her B.S. from the University of Michigan in 2019 where she studied Cognitive Science and Computer Science.
 Prior to coming to Xavier, Jocelyn worked as a clinical research coordinator at Indiana University.
 Jocelyn’s research interests include utilizing technology to improve psychological assessment and treatment methods.
 Clinically, Jocelyn is interested in working with children, adolescents, and families.

 Anton Mays, M.A.